Music for Strings, Percussion and Celesta: Popular culture

 The popularity of Music for Strings, Percussion and Celesta is demonstrated by the use of themes from this work in films and popular music.
 The second movement accompanies "Craig's Dance of Despair and Disillusionment" in the film Being John Malkovich.
 The Adagio was used as the theme music for The Vampira Show (1954–55).
 The movement was also featured in the Encyclopaedia Britannica film The Solar System (1977) and Stanley Kubrick's film The Shining (1980).
 Jerry Goldsmith wrote in the style of this piece for the 1962 film Freud: The Secret Passion.
 It also was the soundtrack for the 1978 Australian film Money Movers.
 Anthony "Ant" Davis of the hip hop group Atmosphere samples the piece on the song "Aspiring Sociopath".
 The first movement is used in Joanna Hogg's 2022 film The Eternal Daughter.

 The architect Steven Holl used the overlapping strettos in this piece as a model for the form of the Stretto House (1989) in Dallas, Texas.

 The novel City of Night (1962) by John Rechy makes reference to Music for Strings Percussion and Celesta, a work that haunts the main character.
 The piece is also mentioned in John Fowles's novel The Collector; one of the main characters, Miranda Grey, calls it "The loveliest."

 Much of the music from this collection, along with The Miraculous Mandarin, can be heard as underscore for two Doctor Who stories: 1967's "The Enemy of the World" and 1968's "The Web of Fear".

+Fargo season 5, episode 3 plays part of the movement.